MichaelCurrin/code-cookbook/recipes/javascript/general/jsx.md

 > You are using the in-browser Babel transformer.
 Be sure to precompile your scripts for production - [https://babeljs.io/docs/setup/](https://babeljs.io/docs/setup/)

-From my own testing, it looks like this approach does **not** work if you using ES Modules i.e. `type="module"` on your script.
-Perhaps using import map solves this, as you don't have to import by URL (but then still need `require`).

 #### How to set up

 1. Load the Babel package with `<script>` tag.